microsoft/sqlworkshops-sql2022workshop/sql2022workshop/05_DataVirt/parquet/readme.md

 3. Select menu for Buckets.
 Select Create Bucket.
 Use a Bucket Name of **wwi**.
 Leave all defaults and select Create Bucket.

-## Steps to use SQL Server for the demo for parquet
+## Steps to use SQL Server for the exercise for parquet

 1. Copy the **WideWorldImporters** sample database from https://aka.ms/WideWorldImporters to a local directory (The restore script assumes **c:\sql_sample_databases**)
 1. Edit the **restorewwi.sql** script for the correct paths for the backup and where data and log files should go.